 To share an example, let's see how to capture a part of your Desktop using Free-form Snip.
-First of all select the Free-form Snip from the drop down menu and then choose the area that you want to cut.
+In Windows 10, click or tap on Mode and then select Free-form Snip.
+Then click or tap on the New button.

-Select the area that interests you by clicking and dragging your cursor.
+Select the area that interests you by clicking and dragging your cursor or your finger, if you have a touchscreen.
 As you drag, the selected area is surrounded by a red border, if you are using the default settings.